There’s a lot going on in the sky during the month of May, including a meteor shower, a full Moon, and some spectacular celestial pairings!

-May 6 — Get outside to view the Eta Aquarid Meteor Shower, which peaks on this date.
+May 5-6—Get outside in the pre-dawn hours to view the Eta Aquarid Meteor Shower, which peaks this weekend.
 The best viewing is between 2 a.m. and 4 a.m., looking to the southeast.
 The Eta Aquarids get their name because their radiant lies within the constellation Aquarius, near one of the constellation’s brightest stars, Eta Aquarii.
 These showers come from the cosmic dust of Halley’s Comet.
 Look for “Earthgrazers,” which are meteors that skip along the atmosphere like stones on a pond, in slow motion.
 These fireballs are quite a sight to behold, even if you only see one!

-May 10 — Full Moon, 5:42 p.m.
+May 29—Full Flower Moon, 10:29 a.m.
 The visible Moon is fully illuminated by direct sunlight.
 Though the Moon is only technically in this phase for a few seconds, it is considered “full” for the entire day of the event, and appears full for three days.
 May’s full Moon is called the Full Flower Moon.

 Learn about the folklore surrounding May’s full Moon in this short Farmers’ Almanac video.